 While the question offers some insight into the WAH workforce, it falls short of providing useful answers in a number of ways:

-American Fact Finder, the primary search tool for Census data, does not allow users to determine the number of non-self-employed people in the construction industry who work from home in Millville, New Jersey.
-It could be used to determine how many were self-employed, or how many were unpaid family workers, or how many were state government workers, and it could determine how many people in Millville worked from home, but it doesn’t separate out those who were not self-employed.
+American Fact Finder, the primary search tool for Census data, does not allow users to determine, say, the number of non-self-employed people in the construction industry who work from home in Millville, New Jersey.
+It could be used to determine how many were self-employed, or how many were unpaid family workers, or how many were state government workers, and it could help you determine how many people in Millville worked from home, but it doesn’t separate out those who were not self-employed.

 2) ACS only captures information about people who primarily work at home, not those who do so on an occasional basis – a group far larger than those who do so most of the time.